-OUR OPEN MEETINGS OR TALKS are usually held in Totley Library.
+OUR INDOOR MEETINGS are held in the Totley Library and start at 7.30pm.
 There will be publicity advertising these events in the local press, on the website, emailed out and on posters located at various sites around Totley and in the Wood.
 All are very welcome to come along and join us.
 If you would like to offer to help with these in any way, please do get in touch with the Secretary: firstname.lastname@example.org

 Monday 21st February, 2022, 7.30pm An illustrated talk by Pauline Burnett on The Tenants and Workers of Abbey Dale Forge 1738-1933.

 Following its growth from a single grinding wheel dependent on the R. Sheaf for power, the talk co-vers the aspirations of its tenants in the development the forge, as well as its eventual decline as the steel industry expanded throughout the late 19th and early 20th centuries.
 Covering the highs and lows of both tenants and workers lives, it aims to illustrate the industrial and social past associated with the R. Sheaf in Abbeydale and Totley.